vivid-planet/dev-process-manager/README.md

 # @comet/dev-process-manager

-dev-process-manager is a process manager for Node.js applications in the development environment.
+dev-process-manager is a Node.js process manager for local development environments that need multiple processes.
 It can be easily integrated into existing Node.js projects.

 ## Installation